Datawheel/canon/README.md

 ## Server-Side Caching

-Some projects benefit by creating a server-side data cache to be used in API routes (for example, metadata about cube dimensions). datawheel-canon imports all files present in the top level `cache/` directory, and stores their return contents in `app.settings.cache` based on their filename.
+Some projects benefit by creating a server-side data cache to be used in API routes (for example, metadata about cube dimensions).
+Canon imports all files present in the top level `cache/` directory, and stores their return contents in `app.settings.cache` based on their filename.
 For example, to store the results of an API request in the cache, you could create the following file at `cache/majors.js`:

 ```js
 const axios = require("axios");